-Flexible Food Fund Roadshow
+Flexible Food Fund Project

 The Flexible Food Fund is a grant programme that is being processed by Argyll & Bute Council in partnership with Bute Advice Centre, ALIenergy and the Community Food Forum.
 Supporting families and individuals who are on a low income and have no savings.
 Recipients can be in or out of work and benefit from a two part grant that ranges according to the size of the household.
 For some larger families it can be as much as £1000+.
-In order to access the second part of the grant recipients must engage with Bute Advice Centre who are working in partnership with ALIenergy, delivering welfare rights, money and energy advice.
-Advisers are keen to engage with agencies and individuals who support low income households to promote uptake of this grant and support services.
+In order to access the second part of the grant, recipients must engage with Bute Advice Centre who are working in partnership with ALIenergy, delivering welfare rights, money and energy advice.
+Advisers are keen to engage with individuals or with agencies who support low income households to promote uptake of this grant and support services.

 Please get in touch with firstname.lastname@example.org or email@example.com to set up an appointment or call 01700 502784 for more information.